 Increasing Conversions in the Google Play Store

-While the ranking factors and way to optimize them are drastically different than the Apple App Store, in terms of the factors that affect your Conversion Rates are quite similar.
+While the ranking factors and way to optimize them are drastically different from the Apple App Store,the factors that affect your Conversion Rates are quite similar.

 The most notable difference is on the search results page.
 Unlike the lively results page where you show most of your creatives in the App Store, the Google Play Store is much more simplistic than its counterpart.